 We have supplied committee members and other helpers for the last three Australian Photographic Society conventions (APSCons) held in Hobart.
 Some of our members joined the APS from very early in the club’s life.
 Graeme Woolley was soon gaining awards and acceptances in national and international exhibitions with Tom Badcock and Gwen Blackwood soon joining him.
 Since then Mike Calder has gained top photographic honours whilst Ian Robertson, Laki Anagnostis and Leanne Cowen are climbing the honours ladder.
 A few other members have begun to travel this road with success – hardly unexpected given the overall standard of work the club can turn out.

 By the late 1980s slide and mini-comp entries were decreasing and it was realised that small commercial colour prints were very popular so a Small Print competition was introduced, first in the clubs and then in the TPF competitions.
 By December 1994 competitions had settled into four groups; Slides, Monochrome Prints, Large Colour and Small Prints.

 At around the same time there was an increase of members in a younger age group largely due to Adult Education tutors who recommended our club to their pupils.
 The club was (and still is) most grateful for this help.
 The new generation brought new ideas and a great interest in digital photography.
 Classes are being held to teach these methods to those who wish to learn more about them.

 So strongly did the winds of change blow that after great debate the club’s name was changed in 2002 to the Hobart Photographic Society with a website set up and a logo devised.
-The club continues to grow and from humble beginnings we are now Tasmania’s largest photographic club.
+The club continues to grow and from humble beginnings we are now one of Tasmania’s largest photographic clubs.